-Classical gullies are an advanced stage of channel erosion.
-They are formed when channel development has progressed to the point where the gully is too wide and too deep to be tilled across.
-These channels carry large amounts of water after rains and deposit eroded material at the foot of the gully or in the receiving body of water.
-They disfigure landscape and make land unfit for growing crops.
-The concentrated flow frequently extends through the edge of the field and into surface waters leaving the site resulting in a loss of topsoil.
-Downstream, the sediment will settle where water flow is slowed potentially plugging channels throughout the watershed requiring dredging to maintain flow or navigation of the channel.
+Concentrated surface flow results in a classic gully as an advanced stage of channel erosion.
+The gully is formed when channel development has progressed to the point where the gully is too wide and too deep to be tilled across.
+The channels carry large amounts of water after rains, and they deposit eroded material at the foot of the gully or in a receiving body of water.
+They disfigure the landscape and can make land unfit for growing crops.
+The concentrated flow frequently extends through the edge of the field and into surface water, which results in a loss of topsoil at the site.
+Downstream, the sediment settles where water flow is potentially slowed, plugging channels throughout the watershed and requiring dredging to maintain water flow or navigation of the channel.

 |3/17 Hardin Co.
 LaBarge||3/17 Hardin Co.
 LaBarge|